 October is the time to prepare the fields for winter.
 The guy sowing the seeds clearly is fed up with his work.
 However, the figure in the center is more interesting – here we get to see a medieval scarecrow.

 November is the time of acorn harvest.
 Acorns were important as the feed for pigs.
 Apparently, they can also be eaten by people.
 You can find out more here if you’d like to try something new.

 December makes you look a bit more suspiciously at your pandemic puppy.
 The dogs viciously attack the board during the hunt.
 I’m not sure if the guy in the red shirt is petting the dog or trying to pull it away.

 As you can see, the Très Riches Heures really are very rich indeed.
 The level of detail and vividness of colors is striking.
 They are also a cultural document, providing us visual information about life in the late Middle Ages.
-The facsimile of this book of hours is not yet available online.
-But you can find other interesting manuscripts here, here and here.
+The facsimile of this book of hours is available online here.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!